zhoufel1/pypass/README.md

 To aid with accessing items in the repository, the program has a fuzzy searcher which will return items associated with the user query.

 #### Password Copying
-Passwords are copied to the clipboard directly after query.<br/>
+Passwords are copied to the clipboard directly after query.
+The system clipboard is purged after the program terminates.<br/>

 _project by Felix Zhou._